OlivierPan/Crawl_Hermes_bag/README.md

 # Crawl_Hermes_bag
-This script is to crawl the Hermes website, women's bag page, find and alert automatically the buyer the newest arrival of bags wanted
+This script is to crawl the Hermes website, women's bag page, find and alert automatically the buyer the newest arrival of bags wanted.
+This code is not complete, alter function is needed.